This brief tutorial shows students and new users how to install Apache ActiveMQ on Ubuntu 20.04 | 18.04 server.

 Install Apache ActiveMQ

-Now that Java is installed, run the commands below to download ActiveMQ from the Apache office package repository.
+After installing Java, run the commands below to download ActiveMQ from the Apache Office package repository.
 At the time of this writing, the current version was 5.15.8.

 cd /tmp wget http://archive.apache.org/dist/activemq/5.15.8/apache-activemq-5.15.8-bin.tar.gz

-After that, extract the downloaded folder and move its content to the /opt directory and create a folder called activemq
+After that, extract the downloaded folder, move its content to the /opt directory, and create a folder called activemq

 tar -xvzf apache-activemq-5.15.8-bin.tar.gz sudo mv apache-activemq-5.15.8 /opt/activemq

-To run ActiveMQ effectively, you’ll want to create dedicated user and group accounts.
-Simply run the commands below to create a username activemq as well as a group name.
+You’ll want to create dedicated user and group accounts to run ActiveMQ effectively.
+Simply run the commands below to create an ActiveMQ username and a group name.

 sudo addgroup --quiet --system activemq sudo adduser --quiet --system --ingroup activemq --no-create-home --disabled-password activemq

-Next, change the ownership of the /opt/activemq directory so the user can have full control of the content there.
+Next, change the ownership of the /opt/activemq directory so the user can fully control the content.

 sudo chown -R activemq:activemq /opt/activemq